HSYNETWOKING/robomarket-ai/README.md

 **RoboMarket AI**

 ### Project Tagline
-*A Cognitive, Server-Side AI-Audited Marketplace and Decision-Support Ecosystem for Autonomous Hardware and Industrial Robotics Procurements.*
+*A Cognitive, AI-Audited Marketplace and Decision-Support Ecosystem for Autonomous Hardware and Industrial Robotics Procurements.*

 ### Academic Abstract
 In the contemporary robotics industry, hardware procurement remains plagued by high capital risks, informational asymmetry, and fraudulent or unverified listings.
 Researchers, medical institutions, and manufacturing plants routinely purchase multi-thousand-dollar robotic platforms (such as bipedal humanoids, industrial 6-axis arms, or clinical rovers) based on specifications that are inconsistent, poorly formatted, or intentionally exaggerated.

-**RoboMarket AI** addresses this paradigm by introducing an intelligent, full-stack, server-side transaction and decision-support portal.
+**RoboMarket AI** addresses this paradigm by introducing an intelligent, full-stack, and decision-support portal.
 By embedding the **Gemini 3.5 Flash LLM** natively into our API gateway, we implement autonomous physical parameter checking (evaluating pricing vs. mechanical capacities), real-time interactive technical consultancy, and advanced natural language semantic catalog query mapping.

 ```
 +------------------------------------------------------------------------+